SeqviriouM/english-courses/english.md

 8. James has travelled a lot in the Middle East.
 9. Chicago is on Lake Michigan.
 10. Next year we're going skiing in the Swiss Alps.
-11. UK consists of Great Britain and Northern Ireland.
+11. The UK consists of Great Britain and Northern Ireland.
 12. The Seychelles are a group of islands in the Indian Ocean.
 13. The highest mountain in Africa is Kilimanjaro.
-14. The river VOlga flows into the Caspian Sea.
+14. The river Volga flows into the Caspian Sea.

 **ex.
 3**

 1. the Atlantic
-2. South Africa
+2. South America
 3. the Nile
 4. Sweden
 5. the United States